DieWaldfee/Enphase-IQ-Gateway-access/JS/datapoints.md

 in `.powerflow` the measured power values (measurepoint is the gateway) are splitted into named partes to visualize what these values means.
 Measures are `load` -> `consumptionPower`, `grid` -> `gridPower` , `pv` -> `productionPower` and `storage` -> `storagePower`.
 All other values are calculated based on these four values to get visualized what is going on in your pv-system.
 The values are power values an represents the actual powerflow.
 To get the whole actual day see `.sumValues`.

+While calculation the autraky the consumption from th ebatteries is taken in account even if you have done gridcharging before.
+I suggest, the you get green power from grid so the autarky represents the autarky from fossil energy.

 Note also, that the power fractions appear somtimes with the same values - this is correct and you can check the constistancy.
 If you have no grid charging from grid - these values are nearby 0W.
 If you see values about +-15W or less - this is about the measurement accurancy in your gateway and means you have something about 0W...

 - datapoint `autarky`: [%] actual autarky. <br> if consumptionPower = 0 it is defined as 100% <br> `((selfConsumptionPower + storageConsumptionPower) / consumptionPower) * 100`